 The Home Features a Very 'Open' Feel, How Did You Achieve This and What Are the Benefits of Doing So?

 We achieved an open plan living-dining-kitchen area through arranging the central living areas together in addition to having both outdoor areas on either side of the living spaces.
 This provides for a visual spatial extension to enable indoor-outdoor living lifestyle.
 Even though the open plan spaces are centrally located, the rumpus and front living areas provide separate areas for both kids and parents respectively, providing a balanced combination of communal living and privacy.

-Through the design of a warm yet subdued background palette in the central living spaces, this complements the selection of furniture which has similarly textured and complementing colours to the background.
-Special pieces were then selected to highlight each space, including cutting edge bathrooms and modern external finishes to achieve a mixture of homely and contemporary appearances.
+The design of a warm yet subdued background palette in the central living spaces, complements the selection of furniture which has similarly textured and complementing colours to the background.
+Special pieces were then selected to highlight each space, including cutting-edge bathrooms and modern external finishes to achieve a mixture of homely and contemporary appearances.